General enquiries: 0800 326 5559

 Psychotherapy is offered at private rehabilitation clinics throughout the UK.
 A person’s individual needs will determine the type of psychotherapy they receive.
 There are a variety of options available at private clinics provided by highly experienced psychotherapists.

-What makes psychotherapy beneficial as an addiction treatment?
+What makes psychotherapy for addiction treatment effective?

 In order to truly recover from an addiction, psychotherapy is essential.
 Addiction isn’t just about the physical symptoms of using drugs and alcohol.
 Addiction is a complex disease.
 Treatment requires a comprehensive approach to cover all areas of the condition.